StephanKa/DataLayerGenerator/README.md

 - [ ] add serialization and deserialization
 - [ ] add version handling
 - [ ] extend the documentation for using this repository
+- [ ] version schema dynamisch
+- [ ] create mapping with all groups where id will be given